Could white people become a minority in the U.S.? The census bureau says yes

-TAMPA, Fla. — A new report from the US census says for the first time in American history, white people will eventually be a minority.
+TAMPA, Fla. — A new report from the US census says for the first time since colonization in American history, white people will eventually be a minority.

 The numbers from the U.S. Census Bureau predict within 25 years, non-Hispanic whites will be the minority in America.